 - Wire Cutters (to cut chenille stems)

-Assemble the body parts on work surface as shown, being sure the wide end of the 3-inch egg is towards the head.
-Press the parts together firmly where they meet to create indents in the foam.
-To link the parts together; cut 1½-inch pieces of chenille stem and insert an end into each part where they meet and push the parts together.
-Glue can be added to the ends of the chenille stems before they are inserted for added support.
+Assemble the body parts as shown: Press the parts together firmly where they meet.
+To link the parts together, cut 1½-inch pieces of chenille stem and insert one end into each part where they meet and push the parts together.
+For added support, glue can be added to the ends of the stems before inserting.
+Glue the eyes to the face about ½-inch apart.

 Use photo as a guide and follow manufacturer’s instructions for all products used.